kaisenlinux/terraform/website/docs/language/settings/backends/azurerm.html.md

 -> **Note:** When using AzureAD for Authentication to Storage you also need to ensure the `Storage Blob Data Owner` role is assigned.

+* `use_microsoft_graph` - (Optional) Should MSAL be used for authentication instead of ADAL, and should Microsoft Graph be used instead of Azure Active Directory Graph?
+Defaults to `false`.

+-> **Note:** By default the Azure Backend uses ADAL for authentication which is deprecated in favour of MSAL - MSAL can be used by setting `use_microsoft_graph` to `true`. **The default for this will change in Terraform 1.2**, so that MSAL authentication is used by default.

 ---

 When authenticating using a Service Principal with a Client Certificate - the following fields are also supported: